DSC-JSS-NOIDA/foss-events/BEST_PRACTICES.md

 ## GIT AND GITHUB

 Before continuing we want to clarify the difference between Git and Github.
 Git is a version control system(VCS) which is a tool to manage the history of our Source Code.
-GitHub is a hosting service for Git projects.
+GitHub is a hosting/web service for social coding and open source contributions.

 We assume you have created an account on Github and installed Git on your System.